 If you’re going with a harvest theme, a cornucopia will really drive it home.
 This one is constructed from woven wood and comes affixed with seasonal decorations, so you don’t have to worry about filling it yourself.

-Prepare for this year's deluge of trick or treaters by investing in some cushy rocking chairs.
-Treat yourself to a set and it will also become your favorite place to soak up the glorious fall foliage.
+Invest in some cushy rocking chairs for outdoor visits with friends and family.
+Suddenly, the front porch will become your favorite place to soak up the glorious fall foliage.

 Lydi Out Loud

 Paint a creative yard sign like this one designed by blogger Lydi Out Loud to stick in the front yard or prop up on the porch.
-It’s a fun touch if you’re hosting a harvest party or Halloween gathering.
+It’s a fun touch if you’re hosting a harvest party.
 Get a wooden board, four unfinished wood arrows, a hammer and nails, wood glue, acrylic paints and some varnish, then follow Lydi’s instructions.